Last Updated on April 12, 2026

 One of the best parts of traveling solo is being able to relax and follow my whims without rushing to the attractions.
 I completely forgot I was in a theme park; it felt as if I were wandering through a real town.

-Band Performs Tip
+Band Performance Tip

-While it’s not officially scheduled, I’d heard a rumor that the Maritime Band performs around 9:30 AM—and it was true!
+While it’s not officially scheduled, I’d heard a rumor that the Maritime Band performs around 9:30 AM—and it was true.
 It’s worth checking the plaza around that time just in case.
 They also seem to appear unexpectedly, so it might be a good idea to ask the staff on the day.

 McDuck’s Department Store is a beautiful, department store-style souvenir shop.
 Please note that on busy days, you may need a “Standby Pass” to enter.
 You can get this pass through the official Tokyo Disney Resort app, so be sure to check the app if you plan to browse inside.